-The Asian Studies MA program of the Asian Center is an interdisciplinary program that yields a deeper understanding and a wider perspective on Asia that cannot be obtained by concentrating on a single discipline.
+The Asian Studies MA program of the Asian Center yields a deeper understanding and a wider perspective on Asia that cannot be obtained by concentrating on a single discipline.
 Grounding them on research methodologies and theories on area studies, and on various social sciences, the program requires students to take courses on the history, politics and governance, economic development, and culture of Northeast Asia, Southeast Asia, South Asia, OR West Asia.

 Regardless of track, students must specialize on one of four regions.

 • Northeast Asia